Seeking climate-resilient growth in a core fixed income allocation

 Sustainability risk

-The level of sustainability risk may fluctuate depending on which investment opportunities the investment manager identifies.
-This means that the fund is exposed to sustainability risk which may impact the value of investments over the long term.
+The level of sustainability risk may fluctuate depending on which investment opportunities the Investment Manager identifies.
+This means that the strategy is exposed to Sustainability Risk which may impact the value of investments over the long term.

 Contact us